- Audiovisual Production AV Workshop

 Search our directory

-New York magazine's Taste of New York event was rife with the trials, the tribulations and--thankfully--the treats of a typical tasting event.
+NEW YORK New York magazine's Taste of New York event was rife with the trials, the tribulations and--thankfully--the treats of a typical tasting event.
 There were scads of people bumping into each other while reaching for mini food portions, lots of used plates and glasses were scattered around the large Bridgewaters space, and everyone struggled to juggle plates, utensils, napkins and drinks.
 But--again, thankfully--there was also some good food.

 A few favorites: Le Bernardin's great desserts, Tao's squab, Zarela's picada and Patria's smoked duck foie gras.
 And many of the restaurants brought some interesting effects to attract attention to their tables: Rain had dry ice creating a fog effect, and Sushi Samba had a bowl of live tiny crabs--just like the ones the restaurant keeps in the kitchen before deep-frying them for an extra-fresh meal.
 (Although this night's crabs were just for show.)